Six days of international dialogue on the most important challenges we face:

 Food and Farming for Future Generations

-Communities for the Common Good
+Communities and Cultures for the Common Good

 Youth and the Ecological Generation